ln-komandur/linux-utils/Convert_2pagePDF_to_1page.md

 `pdftoppm -png Book-v1.pdf ./png-images/PageNo`

-#### Whiten the background
 `cd png-images/`

-Create a directory to store images without background / white background

-`mkdir whitebkgnd`

 #### Using a shell script and process every file in the folder to remove its background, crop it, and also sharpen it
 `./process-all-pngs.sh`